DangThanh1903/simple-shopping-web/README.md

 ## Installation

-No installation required.
-Simply open `home.html` in a web browser.
+Simply run `home.html` in your folder.

 ## Usage